Static-X: Formation, Wisconsin Death Trip and Machine (1994–2001)

 "It was really just a whirlwind and I barely remember it.
 We worked so hard and toured so hard that I don't even remember most of it.
 We played 300 shows in the first year and we just never went home.
 We would tour on one tour for six or eight weeks and that tour would end somewhere on the East Coast and we'd drive a couple days and hook up with Slayer and tour with them for four or five weeks.
 That tour ends and then we'd drive a few days to Boston to hook up with Sevendust.
 We just kept going and kept going and never went home.
 I mean I didn't even have a home.
 I lived at the rehearsal space for the last year before we started touring.
 I had to quit my job to make the record so I didn't have anywhere to even go home to...I look back at it now and I kinda wish I had taken the time to sit back and appreciate it more.
 Maybe got to know some of the other bands a little more and spend time and having a good time and partying and maybe taking some pictures of the other guys."

 Commercially, the effort paid off, with the album eventually going platinum in 2001.
 The follow-up tour was documented on the DVD Where the Hell Are We and What Day Is It...
 This Is Static-X. However, the pressure of recording a follow-up was hard on Static and the rest of the band.
 Static, worried they would be unable to deliver another successful album, desired to start work on follow up material while still touring in support of Wisconsin Death Trip, while the rest of the band wanted to focus on enjoying the touring.
 Without support, Static took matters into his own hands, writing all of the material himself over the course of the two years of touring.
 This caused friction from within the band, who resented Static for not waiting for them or including them in on the creation process, of which all members had been part of in the prior album.
-Fukuda would leave the band upon the conclusion of the tour, leading the band to record the album as a three-piece; Static would later describe the split both as "amicable" and "definitely not [...] amicable".
+Fukuda left the band upon the conclusion of the tour, leading the band to record the album as a three-piece; Static later described the split both as "amicable" and "definitely not [...] amicable".
 Despite this, the band still managed to find success, with the second album, Machine, releasing on May 22, 2001, and eventually being certified gold with 500,000 units sold.
 Tripp Eisen replaced Fukuda on guitar for touring in support of the album.